Nest

 How might we?

-How can we redesign a device to be engaging, and bring community back to the workplace
+Redesign a device to be engaging, and bring community back to the workplace, while portraying a friendly and cheerful mood.

 Design